Seilamuk/Seilamuk-/Mopub Mediation iOS/Mopub-Mediation-for-iOS.md

 [sdk disableReturnAd];  // Add this line to disable return ads
 ```
-This extra line will disable StartApp "Return Ads" feature as it's not an integral part of AdMob mediation.
+This extra line will disable StartApp "Return Ads" feature as it's not an integral part of MoPub mediation.
 You can still enjoy this attractive ad unit directly by omitting this line.
-In this case Return Ads will be activated and display StartApp direct ads, outside of the AdMob Mediation network.
+In this case Return Ads will be activated and display StartApp direct ads, outside of the MoPub Mediation network.

 [Back to top](#top)